skybrian/repeat-test/performance/notes.md

 ### After reusing PickView and CallBuffer

-Fail to shrink' benchmark is back to how it was.
+Fail to shrink benchmark is back to how it was.

 ```
     CPU | Apple M2